Cullompton: Railways

 The Bristol & Exeter Railway opened Cullompton railway station when the railway opened on 1 May 1844.
 Around 1931 the lines were widened to provide two passing loops and a new goods shed and waiting room were constructed.
 It closed to passengers on 5 October 1964, the site now being used for the M5 motorway Cullompton services.
 The nearest railway station is Tiverton Parkway, opened by British Rail in May 1986, about 5 mi north along the M5.

 Railway station reopening

 Devon County Council's Travel Transport Plan includes the reopening of Cullompton railway station, and in July 2016 Mid Devon District Council announced that it would spend £40k on engineering design work to test the viability of their concept for a new station.
 This matched a previous commitment by Taunton Deane Borough Council of £40,000 and £10,000 contributions from the Town Councils of Cullompton and Wellington.
 The Cullompton Reopening Plan was a successful bidder in the May 2020 Round of the Department of Transport Ideas Fund.
+In June 2025 HM Treasury confirmed that funding for the reopening of the station had been approved.